kossiitkgp/docs/events/freshers-selection.md

 The parameters are given equal weight.

+### Mailing

+All the mails sent during the selection process are sent via [mailing-scripts](https://github.com/kossiitkgp/mailing-scripts).
+It already has all of the templates of the mail which are to be sent during any round.

+> **Warning** You must first test the scripts before sending the mails officially.

 ### Screening Round

 An online form is released with few questionnaires.
 We carefully go through their answers and invite potential candidates for a sit-in interview with the team.
 We do this to focus more on the interviews with the eligible candidates.